 · Believers are also in the Father’s hand Who is greater than all.

 “Yes, I think it is right, as long as I am in this tent, to stir you up by reminding you , v14 knowing that shortly I must put off my tent, just as our Lord Jesus Christ showed me” (2Peter 1:13-14).
-“For we know that if our earthly house, this tent (a tent which would speak of his body being a temporary structure), is destroyed, we have a building from God, a house not made with hands (speaking of his new body being strong and permanent), eternal in the heavens” (2Corinthians 5:1).
+“For we (writing to believers in the Lord Jesus 1:1) ) know that if our earthly house, this tent (a tent which would speak of the believer’s body being a temporary structure), is destroyed, we have a building from God, a house not made with hands (speaking of his\her new body being strong and permanent), eternal in the heavens” (2Corinthians 5:1).

 Therefore the Lord Jesus Christ can “release those (you) who through fear of death were all their (your) lifetime subject to bondage” (Hebrews 2:15).